 The collaborative model has become essential over the last 5 years.
-Many sectors have seen the emergence of new sharing concepts based on “uberization” or “blablacarization”.
-And usiness aviation is no exception!
-For several years now, new players in aviation have been trying to revolutionize the sector by offering disruptive Flight Sharing offers in private jets.
-AEROAFFAIRES wish to explain how this new model works and what are its limits in order to travel in complete safety.
+Many sectors have seen the emergence of new sharing concepts based on the Uber model.
+Business aviation is no exception!
+For several years now, new players in aviation have been trying to revolutionize the sector by offering dazzling flight-sharing offers: Uber for private jets.
+AEROAFFAIRES explains how this new model works and what it means for travelling in complete safety.

-The concept of flight sharing is simple: a non-professional pilot plans a flight on a light aircraft and offers his empty seats on a dedicated platform, in exchange of a price, in order to make a common trip.
-Few start-ups have been offering this service since 2015.
+The concept of flight sharing is simple: a non-professional pilot plans a flight on a light aircraft and sells the empty seats through a dedicated platform, for a shared trip.
+Some start-ups have been offering this Uber for private jets service since 2015.

 Initially, in France, flight sharing is allowed and has been practiced since the beginnings of tourist aviation.
-According to the European Commission, a PPL (Private Pilot License) licensed pilot has the right to embark passengers on board his aircraft if he shares the cost of the flight with all persons on board.
-As soon as a passenger does not share the costs, this is considered to be illegal commercial transport of passengers.
+According to the European Commission, a PPL (Private Pilot License) licensed pilot has the right to carry passengers on-board his aircraft if he shares the cost of the flight with all people on-board.
+If a passenger does not share the costs, this is considered to be illegal commercial transport of passengers.
 The regulation limits the number of passengers to 6 in this very specific framework.
-In reality, this rule is only applicable if the persons on board are from the pilot’s personal network.
-Whereas the new flight sharing platforms bring together people who do not know each other beforehand and therefore play on the regulations to make them evolve.
+In reality, this rule is only applicable if the people on-board are known to the pilot, meanwhile the new flight-sharing platforms bring together people who do not know each other beforehand and therefore play with the regulations to make them evolve.

-The FFA nevertheless poses safeguards.
-Each aeroclub must define its own criteria for the practice of extended cost-sharing flights.
-In addition, a precise selection of the pilots authorized to fly under extended cost-sharing must be set up by the presidents of the aeroclubs.
-Finally, the price for boarding these flights must not exceed the total cost of the flight; it must remain cost-sharing only.
+The FFA nevertheless lays out safeguards.
+Each aeroclub must outline its own criteria for extended cost-sharing flights.
+In addition, a specific group of pilots permitted to carry out extended cost-sharing flights must be set up by the aeroclubs’ presidents.
+Lastly, the price for boarding these flights must not exceed the total cost of the flight; it must remain cost-sharing only, Uber for private jets.

-Nowadays, flight sharing practice is developing in France as well as in Europe, but not all these platforms have positioned themselves in the same segment.
-Some have specialised in tourist flights.
-Pilots essentially offer flights with the same departure and arrival points to discover a territory from the sky.
-Others have specialised in transport, with an arrival point different from the departure point.
-It is the latter that have the ambition to compete with business and commercial aviation.
+Now, flight-sharing practice is developing across Europe, but not all these platforms have positioned themselves in the same field.
+Some specialise in tourist flights where pilots essentially offer sightseeing flights with the same departure and arrival point.
+Others specialise in tourism transport to new destinations.
+It is the latter that have the scope to compete with business and commercial aviation.

-This Blablacar of aviation seems ideal in its offer in front of business aviation.
-Indeed, it allows pilots to reduce their costs and passengers to travel at very competitive prices.
-Nevertheless, it is still on the border between private aviation and commercial transport.
-In particular, it raises many issues relating to safety, insurance issues and unfair competition.
+The Uber of private jets seems the ideal challenge to business aviation as it allows pilots to reduce costs and passengers to travel at very competitive prices.
+Nevertheless, it is still in the grey area between private aviation and commercial transport and it raises many issues relating to safety, insurance issues and unfair competition.

 Poorly adapted light aircraft

-In business aviation, the rule is simple: “two pilots, two engines”.
-All aircraft must be twin-engined (except for the Pilatus PC-12 and the TBM 850 since 2017) in order to have one engine available in case of failure.
-In addition, the airlines operating these private jets have an Air Operator’s Certificate (AOC).
-A fundamental approval that guarantees a high level of maintenance on the aircraft and strict monitoring of pilot qualifications.
-However, neither amateur pilots nor flying clubs have an AOC to guarantee that they have all the guarantees to transport passengers in the best conditions.
+In business aviation, the rule is simple: two pilots, two engines.
+All aircraft types must be twin-engined (except a turboprop like the Pilatus PC-12 and the TBM 850 since 2017) so one engine is available in case of failure.
+In addition, the airlines operating these private jets have an Air Operator’s Certificate (AOC); fundamental to guarantee a high level of aircraft maintenance and strict monitoring of pilot qualifications.
+However, neither amateur pilots nor flying clubs have an AOC to prove they comply with the best transport conditions for passengers.

-Moreover, the light aircraft offered on these collaborative platforms are rather slow aircraft, with narrow cabins, few seats and limited range.
-They are not suitable at all for business aviation.
-Only private jets recognized as such can perfectly meet the requirements of customization.
-Their cabins specially designed for business travel and their capabilities allow them to fly at night, in poor weather conditions and to make difficult approaches on secluded grounds.
+Moreover, the light aircraft offered on these collaborative platforms are rather slow, with narrow cabins, few seats and limited range meaning they are not suitable at all for business aviation.
+Business private jets are specially adapted for it.
+Their cabins specially designed for business travel and they are able to fly at night, in poor weather conditions and to make difficult approaches in isolated areas.

 A lack of insurance

-A significant insurance risk exists in the context of a Blablacar-type collaborative flight.
+A significant insurance risk exists in the context of Uber for private jets.
 For passengers and aircraft owners alike.

-Aircraft owners (individual legal entities or aeroclubs) also expose themselves by offering their aircraft for this type of flight.
+Aircraft owners (individual legal entities or aeroclubs) also put themselves at risk by offering their aircraft for this type of flight.
 Their liability, particularly criminal liability, can be invoked in the event of an accident.

-Companies that regularly use the private jet for business travel cannot afford to turn to flight sharing.
-The insurance risk is too important.
-Indeed, companies need to transport their employees in the safest possible conditions with all the insurance guarantees to protect their staff and their reputation.
+Companies that regularly use private jets for business travel cannot afford to turn to flight sharing.
+The insurance risk is too significant as companies need to transport their employees in the safest possible conditions that protect their staff and their reputation.

 The risk of transporting fraudulent goods

-Collaborative air travel is not a flight that meets public transport regulations.
+Collaborative air travel does not meet public transport regulations.
 Aircraft are therefore exempt from customs controls and checks by the European Aviation Safety Agency (EASA).
-These flights may allow the transport of narcotics discreetly and without the pilot’s knowledge.
+All these flights may open the door to discreet narcotics transport, without the pilot’s knowledge.

-Flight Sharing does not meet the requirements of business travellers.
+Flight-sharing does not meet the requirements of business aviation

 Finally, the risk of accidents is higher than in public transport and the insurance coverage is insufficient to protect companies and employees.
 The accidents that unfortunately recur in tourist aviation are a reminder of the need to turn to competent and insured professionals for business travel.

-Flight Sharing can be a low-cost solution for short flights within a region but not one for a business trip.
+Flight sharing can be a low-cost solution for short flights but not for a VIP or business trip.
 The best way to fly safely and in the best conditions is still to contact a specialist air broker such as AEROAFFAIRES.
-We are committed to find the best solutions that best meet your requirements.
+We are committed to finding the best solutions for your requirements.

 Examples of estimated prices for private jet rentals: